lisp-docs/process-dpans3r/md-files/chap-1.md

 **1.5.1.3 Documentation of Extensions**

 A *conforming implementation* shall be accompanied by a document that separately describes any features accepted by the *implementation* that are not specified in this standard, but that do not cause any ambiguity or contradiction when added to the language standard.
-Such extensions shall be described as being “extensions to Common Lisp as specified by ANSI *hhstandard number ii*.”
+Such extensions shall be described as being “extensions to Common Lisp as specified by ANSI &#10216;standard number &#10217;.”

 **1.5.1.4 Treatment of Exceptional Situations**